 Earlier this May I made a much anticipated, and much overdue, trip to Point Reyes National Seashore.
 Point Reyes was the second stop of a ten day trip combining family visits and outdoor adventure.
 Back in 2015 I had a permit to stay at Glen Camp, but due to personal commitments and other factors, it went unused.
 This time work wasn’t going to get in the way and the long wet winter and spring was, for the most part, over.

 Months earlier I was able to secure a permit at the much sought after Wildcat Camp for my first night.
 Before I left the city of Davis the morning of the trip I checked the weather forecast, it called for showers in the afternoon, but when I checked in at the Bear Valley Visitor Center, the main hub for trips to the Point Reyes backcountry, the weather board didn’t mention rain, though the skies were overcast.
-Plan on rain, hope for sun.
+My strategy: plan on rain and hope for sun.

-It was late morning as I started on the trail from the Bear Valley Visitor Center to Wildcat Camp.
-Per the park service brochure, it is 6.3 miles to camp.
+It was late morning when I started on the trail from the Bear Valley Visitor Center towards Wildcat Camp.
+According to the park service brochure, it is 6.3 miles to camp.
 There is also a little less than a thousand feet of elevation gain, both heading to and leaving, due to going over a ridge.
 The camp itself sits close to the coast.

 On the trail from the Bear Valley Visitor Center you soon pass a sign which says you are entering the Phillip Burton Wilderness; however, this wasn’t like any ‘wilderness’ I was used to.